 Developing a healthcare application is creating specification documents and wireframes that product users will love.

 In addition, wireframing helps you define the layout of UI/UX elements of your software before developing a detailed design.
 Wireframes allow you to make changes without tricky manipulations.
-On the whole, wireframing will enable you to juggle UI elements, their placement and judge the layout.
+On the whole, wireframing will enable you to juggle UI elements, and their placement and judge the layout.

 3. Designing for user Interface